-That's the goal of Lean Integrated Project Delivery (IPD), an approach that combines lean management principles with a collaborative, aligned team and contract structure to improve the outcomes of construction projects.
+That's the goal of integrating lean management principles, an approach that combines lean management principles with a collaborative, aligned team and contract structure to improve the outcomes of construction projects.
 By proactively identifying and eliminating the sources of waste in project delivery, owners can benefit from reduced costs and shorter timetables.

-The purpose of the Lean IPD process has two central components: a fully integrated team approach to design and delivery from the early stages of a project; and the incorporation of lean principles, processes and tools to attack the sources of waste.
+The purpose of the lean management approach has two central components: a fully integrated team approach to design and delivery from the early stages of a project; and the incorporation of lean principles, processes and tools to attack the sources of waste.

 Together these two concepts can translate to big advantages for an owner.
 First, a central aspect of the approach is placing a greater focus on the owner’s needs and determining the conditions of satisfaction that are unique to each owner.
 These conditions of satisfaction are then used as a gauge throughout the project, guiding project decisions and uniting the team around one common goal.

-While more traditional delivery methods often focus on the “what” of a project, Lean IPD approaches project delivery differently, placing greater emphasis on “how” a project will be designed, constructed and ultimately delivered for the owner.
+While more traditional delivery methods often focus on the “what” of a project, lean management principles approach project design and delivery differently, placing greater emphasis on “how” a project will be designed, constructed and ultimately delivered for the owner.